gardener/gardener/docs/proposals/20-ha-control-planes.md

 * There seems to be no clear benefit to spreading an etcd cluster across 2 zones as there is an additional cost of cross-zonal traffic that will be incurred due to communication amongst the etcd members and also due to API server communication with an etcd member across zones.
 * There is no significant gain in availability as compared to an etcd cluster provisioned within a single zone.
 Therefore it is a recommendation that for regions having 2 availability zones, etcd cluster should only be spread across nodes in a single AZ.

+**Validation**

+Enforcing that a highly available `ManagedSeed` is setup with odd number of zones, additional checks needs to be introduced in [admission plugin](https://github.com/gardener/gardener/blob/master/plugin/pkg/managedseed/validator/admission.go).

 ### Recommended number of replicas

 The minimum number of replicas required to achieve HA depends on the [topology](#topologies) and the requirement of each component that run in an `active-active` mode.